There are still places available on this course to start in September 2016 – apply now through UCAS Extra

-- Notable species include Kingfisher, Reed Warbler and Bunting, Little Grebe, Shoveller, Bittern and many other species of Wildfowl.
+- Notable species include Kingfisher, Reed Warbler, Little Grebe, Shoveler, Bittern and many other species of Wildfowl.

 Birds of prey

-- In addition to Kestrels, Tawny Owl, Barn Owl and Sparrow Hawk we have also recorded Common Buzzard, Red Kite, Hobby and Little Owl.
+- In addition to Kestrel, Tawny Owl, Barn Owl and Sparrowhawk we have also recorded Common Buzzard, Red Kite, Hobby and Little Owl.

 - These birds commonly prey on small mammals and birds, but will also eat carrion.